Remote’s guide to employing in Italy.

 All full-time workers are legally entitled to a minimum of four week's paid holiday leave a year.
 In addition, full-time workers have 12 public holidays a year.
 Individual contracts can provide for a longer period of holiday entitlement and holidays cannot be replaced by a payment in lieu.
 Amount of holiday leave also depends on the national collective agreement that the employment contract is under.

-An employee is entitled to 5 months of full paid salary.
-Usually one month is taken off before the birth of the child and 4 months after.
-Expecting mothers are entitled to 6 weeks of pregnancy leave (before the due date) and at least 8 weeks maternity leave (after childbirth).
-Fathers are obligated to take 7 days of paid paternity leave within five months of the child being born and can take a further day in place of the mother.
+Employees are entitled to five months of full paid salary.
+Usually, one month is taken before the birth of the child and four months are taken after.
+Expecting mothers are entitled to six weeks of pregnancy leave (before the due date) and at least eight weeks maternity leave (after childbirth).
+Fathers can take seven days of paid paternity leave within five months of the child being born and can take a further day in place of the mother.

-In addition to maternity and paternity leave, the parents can take extended unpaid parental leave for up to 10 months.
-For a mother this can be up to 6 months in addition to the maternity leave, and
+In addition to maternity and paternity leave, parents can take extended unpaid parental leave for up to 10 months.
+For a mother, this can be up to six months in addition to the maternity leave.
+A mother who chooses not to take this unpaid leave is eligible to work six-hour days until the child is 12 months old.

 Italian employers can in general terminate an employment contract in the following ways:

 Notice periods are decided on and governed by collective bargaining agreements.

 The statutory probationary periods in Italy are 45-60 days for employees not assigned to management functions and six months for all other employees.
 Applicable probation periods are usually mentioned in the national collective bargaining agreement the employer is working under.